 The festival has now welcomed attendance and participation from nearly a quarter of a million creatives.

-The 2019 branding and campaigns led to the split opinions, the strongest engagement on social media in six years and a sold-out programme with more than three thousand attending and lots of divided opinions.
+The 2019 branding and campaigns led to the strongest engagement on social media in six years, a sold-out programme with more than three thousand attending and lots of divided opinions.

 The identity caused a stir, divided opinions, surprise; a little confusion and gathered strong support from everyone who scratched beneath the surface.